-Among other things, the Resident Manual describes the benefits SMHS affords Resident Physician during the Term.
+Among other things, the Resident Manual describes the benefits SMHS affords Resident Physicians during the Term.
 In particular, the Resident Manual addresses vacation and paid leave, family and medical leave, leave of absence, professional liability insurance, disability insurance, health insurance, dental insurance and prescription benefits, life insurance, retirement benefits, call rooms and meals or equivalents, medical and psychological counseling and other support services, payment of DEA registration fees, reimbursement for certain medical licenses, accommodation for disabilities, and other potential benefits.
-Moonlighting and Grievance Procedures and the Physician Impairment Policy and process are also set forth in the Resident Manual which will be provided to you with your Residency Agreement if accepted into the program.
+Moonlighting and Grievance Procedures and the Physician Impairment Policy and process are also set forth in the Resident Manual, which will provide you with your Residency Agreement if accepted into the program.

 - Educational Experience/ACGME Standards

-The SMHS agrees to provide a suitable academic environment for the educational experience of the Resident Physician and graduate medical education or graduate clinical training which substantially meets the standards of the Accreditation Council for Graduate Medical Education ("ACGME") and its Residency Review Committee.
-The SMHS will conduct regular evaluations of the learning and competence of the Resident Physician, including a combination of supervised, more complex and independent patient evaluation and management functions and formal educational activities, and will maintain a confidential record of such evaluations.
+The SMHS agrees to provide a suitable academic environment for the educational experience of the Resident Physician and graduate medical education or graduate clinical training, which substantially meets the Accreditation Council for Graduate Medical Education ("ACGME") standards and its Residency Review Committee.
+The SMHS will conduct regular evaluations of the learning and competence of the Resident Physician, including a combination of supervised, more complex, and independent patient evaluation and management functions and formal educational activities, and will maintain a confidential record of such evaluations.